stan-dev/docs/README.md

 **`build.py`**

 The program `build.py` convert the markdown files under `src` to html and pdf and populates the `docs` dir with the generated documentation.
+Requires Python 3.5 or higher, due to call to `subproces.run`.
   + 2 required argments:  <Major> <minor> Stan version, expecting 2 positive integer arguments, e.g. `2 28`
   + 2 optional arguments:  <document> <format>.
 The document name corresponds to the name of the `src` subdirectory or `all`.
 The output format is either `html` or `pdf`.

 **Build script examples**